CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     |Service Fabric ApiGateway Basic Auth Password | This only needs to be changed if you provided a non-default ApiGatewayBasicAuthPassword when installing the Cortex HA Infrastructure and Services; if so, this value should be configured to the one provided.
 It can be Cortex Encrypted.|
     |Dot NET flow debugger Endpoint                | Configure as above, replacing "app-server.domain.com" with the fully qualified domain name of the server that the Cortex Flow Debugger Service will be installed on (usually the same one as Gateway). |

+    * Ignore the "Configuring prerequisites for capability discovery" section - this is not yet supported in Cortex Innovation.
+    * Ignore the "Configuring Connectivity to Cortex Server" section - this is only necessary for Cortex Integrity.
+    * Ignore the "Testing a clean system" section - this will be covered later in this guide.
+    * Ignore the "Verify LiveView Dashboards on Cortex Gateway" - this is not supported in Cortex Innovation.

 ### Install Flow Debugger Service

 1. We recommend that the Cortex Flow Debugger Service is installed on the same machine as Cortex Gateway.
-Copy the following artefacts to a folder on the machine (the version numbers may differ).
+Copy the following artifacts to a folder on the machine (the version numbers may differ).
 By default the scripts use C:\Install as the location, so use this if you want to minimise changes:
    * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Block Packages.zip
    * Cortex Evolution - Innovation 2022-RC.2022.1.4 - Flow Debugger Service.zip